aakashDev000/feedbackapplication/README.md

 ## Introduction

 - The project name is the Feedback Application.
-- Create Feedback and view submitted feed back from database
+- Create Feedback and view submitted feed back from database.

 ## Languages & tools